-1 a large amount of access line loss, and in order to prevent further losses, Qwest must provide high guality service.141 Mr. Williams continues, "so if we don't provide [the CLECs] with good service so 2 3 they can provide their customers with good service, then that's just more customers off our network.
-4 So when [the CLECs] lose a customer that is using our service, then we also lose that line from that CLEC."142 5
+a large amount of access line loss, and in order to prevent further losses, Qwest must provide high quality service.141 Mr. Williams continues, "so if we don't provide [the CLECs] with good service so they can provide their customers with good service, then that's just more customers off our network.
+So when [the CLECs] lose a customer that is using our service, then we also lose that line from that CLEC."142

-In their Post-Hearing Brief, the Joint Applicants argue that: 166.
+166. In their Post-Hearing Brief, the Joint Applicants argue that:

 Reduced to its essentials, the APAP proposes to compare every post-closing measurement, every month, to the average performance for a year preceding closing.
 Mr. Williams testified that this scheme will not assure that post-closing wholesale performance does not degrade, to the detriment of CLECs, due to the effects of the merger.
-It is flawed logic to assume that every monthly variation in the performance levels is merger related.
-There are innumerable factorsincluding many that are not caused by the ILEC----that can cause the performance levels in a given month, post-merger, to be different from the proposed APAP's comparisons with annual average levels of pre-merger Qwest performance.
+It is flawed logic to assume that every monthly variation in There are innumerable factorsthe performance levels is merger related. including many that are not caused by the ILEC-that can cause the performance levels in a given month, post-merger, to be different from the proposed APAP's comparisons with annual average levels of pre-merger Qwest performance.
 (Williams Rebuttal at 32.)
 Furthermore, it is fallacious to assume that any monthly [PID] result that is lower than the baseline average proves that the CLECs have been harmed.
-It would be fundamentally unfair to inflict a monetary penalty upon the ILEC, against its will, by a self-executing mechanism that is based on flawed premises concerning the legal duty of the ILEC, illogical assumptions regarding the statistical variations, and presumptive rather than proven harms.143
+It would be fundamentally unfair to inflict a monetary penalty upon the ILEC, against its will, by a self-executing mechanism that is based on flawed premises concerning the legal duty of the ILEC, illogical assumptions regarding the statistical variations, and presumptive rather than proven harms.

-16 Mr. Williams explains that the APAP purports to impose penalties for merger-related 167. performance degradation; however, the application of the PIDs to Qwest's monthly performance 17 18 levels provide no benchmarks that would help distinguish whether lower performance results for that month are merger-related, a non-merger-related performance issue, or a performance issue caused by 19 a circumstance beyond Qwest's control, such as the weather.144 20

-Mr. Williams testified that using the proposed APAP, he performed an analysis of how 168. financially severe the penalties assessed under the APAP could be, even though the same level of 22 23 service had been provided during the comparison periods.
-Using the 2009 12-month services levels, in which an actual penalty of \$100,000 was assessed under QPAP, Mr. Williams calculated that if the 24 same 12-month service quality levels were repeated post-closing, an additional penalty of \$660,000 25 could accrue, even though the pre- and post-closing performance was the same."145 Mr. Williams explained that this discrepancy is because, "[t]he proposed APAP cannot distinguish between normal variations in performance that could occur, with or without the merger, from variations that might be alleged to be merger-related."146 He concludes:
+- 16 167.
+Mr. Williams explains that the APAP purports to impose penalties for merger-related 17 performance degradation; however, the application of the PIDs to Qwest's monthly performance 18 levels provide no benchmarks that would help distinguish whether lower performance results for that 19 month are merger-related, a non-merger-related performance issue, or a performance issue caused by 20 a circumstance beyond Qwest's control, such as the weather.144 - 21 168.
+Mr. Williams testified that using the proposed APAP, he performed an analysis of how 22 financially severe the penalties assessed under the APAP could be, even though the same level of 23 service had been provided during the comparison periods.
+Using the 2009 12-month services levels, 24 in which an actual penalty of \$100,000 was assessed under QPAP, Mr. Williams calculated that if the 25 same 12-month service quality levels were repeated post-closing, an additional penalty of \$660,000 - 26 - 27 $\begin{bmatrix} 141 & Id. \\ 142 & Id \end{bmatrix}$ - 142 Id., pages 411-412.

-- 26

-- 141 Id.

-- 27 142 Id., pages 411-412.
 (Williams)

-28 144 Rebuttal Testimony of Michael Williams, page 28-29.
+^{28 &}lt;sup>144 Rebuttal Testimony of Michael Williams, page 28-29.